zudl/UniRx/README.md

 ### Operator optimizations

 Some of the time-based operators were optimized to eliminate memory allocations.
-For example, `Throttle` operator [allocates](https://github.com/neuecc/UniRx/blob/master/Assets/Plugins/UniRx/Scripts/Operators/Throttle.cs) a new scheduler subscription on every OnNext call.
-To avoid such allocations `ThrottleNonAlloc` and `ThrottleFirstNonAlloc` operators were introduced.
+For example, `Throttle` operator allocates a new scheduler subscription on every OnNext call.
+To avoid such allocations `ThrottleNonAlloc`, `ThrottleFirstNonAlloc` and `DelayNonAlloc` operators were introduced.
 These operators utilize a single scheduler subscription allocated on Subscribe to periodically check if the next value should be emitted.
 For framecount-based operators `ThrottleFrame` and `ThrottleFirstFrame`, the original implementations were optimized in the same way.

 ### Helper methods